PD SAI

 • Payload is capable of on-board processing and transmission of near-real-time imagery and target detection data to the Universal Ground Control Station (UGCS) via a digital data link

-• Provides Battlefield Commanders increased situational awareness through wide area surveillance, imaging of stationary targets, and detection/tracking of moving targets
+• Provides battlefield commanders increased situational awareness through wide area surveillance, imaging of stationary targets, and detection/tracking of moving targets

 SYSTEM INTERDEPENDENCIES: